mask1n/fortune-street-stuff/name_replacement/README.md

 - Python 3.6 or later
 - [Dolphin Emulator](https://dolphin-emu.org/)
 - [py-dolphin-memory-engine](https://github.com/henriquegemignani/py-dolphin-memory-engine) (optional if using the Windows release binary) (use `pip install dolphin-memory-engine` to install)
+- An x86_64-based version of Windows or Linux (currently DME lacks Mac support)

 ## How to use
 1. Start emulation in Dolphin